samlawhon/overpass-graph/README.md

 * To make a graph with metric distance values as opposed to imperial, pass `metric: true` to the function (by default, graphs use the imperial system)

 #### Filtering
 `overpass_graph` allows you to filter the types of roads contained in the graph.
-As the library creates graphs using Open Street Map (OSM) data, this filtering is done using the OSM data model.
+As the library creates graphs using OpenStreetMap (OSM) data, this filtering is done using the OSM data model.
 By default, the function queries for all *ways* with the key *highway* (OSM's key for identifying any type of road, street or path).
 You may restrict which *highway* values the function queries for (and hence builds a graph from).
 This is done in two different ways:
 * To specify which *highway* values you would like to build a graph from, pass an array of allowed OSM *highway* values to the filtered values.
 The following would return a graph built from all the primary and secondary *highway*s in the specified bounding box:
 ```
 overpass_graph(..., filtered_values: ['primary', 'secondary'])